IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-tomtom-digital-cockpit-sdk-example-sources.md

 ---
-title: Accessing TomTom IndiGO SDK Example Sources
+title: Accessing TomTom Digital Cockpit SDK Example Sources
 ---

-The example sources that come with the TomTom IndiGO platform contain the source code that goes with the tutorials, to get you started with developing for TomTom IndiGO.
-The applications also allow you to verify your build environment by making sure Gradle can build a TomTom IndiGO example APK and install it on an emulator.
+The example sources that come with the TomTom Digital Cockpit platform contain the source code that goes with the tutorials, to get you started with developing for TomTom Digital Cockpit.
+The applications also allow you to verify your build environment by making sure Gradle can build a TomTom Digital Cockpit example APK and install it on an emulator.

 __Note:__ When you decide to store (parts of) the SDK in a repository, please make sure that it is not publicly accessible.

-The latest example sources for the TomTom IndiGO platform can be downloaded from GitHub: https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples
+The latest example sources for the TomTom Digital Cockpit platform can be downloaded from GitHub: https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples

 Run the following command to clone the sources: